- Explore the social, political and religious histories of ancient Greece and Rome.

 You will be supported throughout the course to develop your critical and analytical skills when interpreting ancient evidence and scholarly debates and will also benefit from individual tutorials when preparing written assignments.

-- Learn the history and politics of fifth century Athens and of the Roman Empire to gain the context and background required to support you on the course.
+- Learn the history and politics of fifth century Athens and the early Roman Empire to gain the context and background required to support you on the course.

-- Study the writings of ancient adventurers who travelled the seas to North Africa and Asia.
+- Study the writings of ancient adventurers who travelled the seas to North Africa and Asia, or examine the bible through the lens of ‘myth’ and ‘history’

-- Investigate the archaeology of Roman Britain and ancient pottery, sculpture and paintings.
+- Investigate the archaeology and material culture of Roman Britain .

 - Option to study ancient Greek or Latin.

-- Study a varied range of topics including the history of the Roman emperors, artifacts in London’s museums, society and religion in late antiquity
+- Study a varied range of topics including the history of the Roman emperors, society and religion in late antiquity, or follow the reception of classical gods and heroes through the middle ages and Renaissance.

 - Develop your own area of research interest by writing a dissertation with the support of specialist tutors.

-- Choose to study emperor Nero and his legacy; trade in ancient Rome; the wars of Romans; and barbarians, violence and law in ancient Greece.
+- Choose to study Emperor Nero and his legacy; trade in ancient Rome; Romans and barbarians, violence and law in ancient Greece.

 - If you want to develop your ability to read original Greek and Latin texts, you can focus on translating and interpreting authors in the original language.